-- Place the flat side down on a lined baking sheet and cook for 35 minutes.
+- Place the flat side down on a lined baking sheet and roast for 35 minutes.

-- After the 35 minutes, flip the spaghetti squash so the flat side is up, and cook for an additional 10 minutes.
+- After the 35 minutes, flip the spaghetti squash so the flat side is up, and roast for an additional 10 minutes.

 - Cook the sausage over medium-high heat until browned.
 Set aside.

 - Combine eggs, milk, herbs, salt and pepper.

 - Add the sausage, cheese, kale and spaghetti squash to the egg mixture.
 Mix to combine.

 - Transfer to baking dish and top with cheese.

 - Cover loosely with foil and bake for 30 minutes at 350F.